 Amazon Ads for Authors: Two Case Studies Showing They Do Work

 Amazon ads have been the talk of indie author town since Amazon opened its AMS platform to all KDP users in 2016.
-While Facebook ads become increasingly competitive, as Mark Dawson already predicted on this blog back in 2015, Amazon have made huge improvements to their advertising platform, and are progressively becoming one of the most favoured channels for marketing a book.
+While Facebook ads become increasingly competitive, as Mark Dawson already predicted on this blog back in 2015, Amazon has made huge improvements to their advertising platform, and are progressively becoming one of the most favored channels for marketing a book.

 Like any other advertising platform, the AMS platform comes with its own challenges and learning curve.
 And like any other platform, success largely depends on data analysis and iteration.
 In this post, we’ll analyze two case studies (one fiction, one nonfiction) and try to understand what these authors are doing right.

 A brief intro to Amazon AMS ads

 Before we get into the case studies, it’s important to have a look at what Amazon ads do.
 If you’re already familiar with them — or have taken the Reedsy Learning course on Amazon ads for authors, or Dave Chesson's video training — you can skip this part.

 When judging any advertising platform, you should think about four crucial things: